COMMUNICATORS SOLVE PROBLEMS.

 Gary also reorganized the 30-person office of University Communications to fully align media relations, social media, crisis communications, content creation, internal communications and marketing with one another and with the university’s mission.
 He served on the public affairs steering committee for the prestigious Association of American Universities.

 Before joining higher education, Gary worked for 15 years as a newspaper reporter and editor, both in the Northeast and at the American-Statesman.
 At the Statesman, he covered multiple political campaigns and legislative sessions, specializing in budget issues, and helped lead the newspaper’s early innovations into digital journalism.

 Gary graduated with honors in history from the University of Pennsylvania and earned a master’s degree in communications from Stanford University.
-He is a graduate of Leadership Austin and has served on various community boards, currently as president-elect of Congregation Agudas Achim.
+He is a graduate of Leadership Austin and has served on various community boards, currently as president of Congregation Agudas Achim.

 CONNECT WITH GARY: